-The Incident List page (Incidents > List) houses every incident identified within your environment by name and with detailed information.
-Incidents can be viewed in one of three statuses - Open, Snoozed, and Closed - which you can choose from in the top left corner of the page.
+The incident list houses every incident identified within your environment by name and with detailed information.
+Incidents can be viewed in one of three statuses – Open, Snoozed, and Closed – which you can choose from in the top-left corner of the page.

 When you've chosen a status, you will see two numbers separated by a slash (ex: 23/37) to the right of the status's title.
-The number before the slash is the number of incidents within that status that you can currently see based on the filters that are applied to the list, while the number behind the slash is the total number of incidents within that status (ex: filtered Snoozed incidents/all Snoozed incidents).
+The number before the slash is the number of incidents within the current status and that are applicable to your current filters.
+The number behind the slash is the total number of incidents within that status (ex: filtered Snooze incidents/all Snoozed incidents).

 Open incidents are those that have not been snoozed or closed and that need your attention.
 This does not mean that they have not been acted on, as you have the option to update an open incident without moving it to the Snoozed or Closed statuses.